What is the Sodality?

 - Monthly Masses with a different guest preacher

 - Promotion and participation of Eucharistic Congresses

 - Annual Quarant’Ore Devotions

 - Eucharistic Retreats and Missions

-The aim of the Sodality is to promote devotion to Jesus Christ, truly present Body, Soul and Divinity in the Blessed Sacrament.
+The aim of the Sodality is to promote devotion to Jesus Christ, truly present Body, Blood, Soul and Divinity in the Blessed Sacrament.
 The Shrine of Corpus Christi, Maiden Lane was built specifically “for the sacrileges committed at that sad time [the Reformation] against the Divine Sacrament”.

 The Sodality seeks to encourage Adoration of the Blessed Sacrament as the “inexhaustible source of holiness” (St. John Paul II), which can “bring God to the world and the world to God” (Pope Benedict XVI).
 It is this direct and personal encounter with Christ that can nourish faith, restore peace and lead to the fullness of life.
 In this great mystery, in which the incarnation is recreated upon our altars every day, in every time and place, Christ Himself is called down from Heaven to be with us sacramentally in the most intimate way possible.